MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center/setup-partner-center-id-partners.md

 ms.localizationpriority: medium
 ---

-# Setting up a game at Partner Center, for Managed Partners
+# Setting up a game app at Partner Center, for Managed Partners

 To add Xbox Live functionality to your game, start by setting up an app in Partner Center, by following the steps below.